California Western 45: History

 In 1983, after two-year operational hiatus, the locomotive briefly returned to service, and was renumbered No. 44 for a role in Racing with the Moon.
 The locomotive retained this number for several months.

 In 2001, the locomotive was removed from service for an overhaul.
-The locomotive returned to service in May 2004, and currently operates regular "Skunk Train" service to Northspur Wednesday through Saturday, May through October.
+The locomotive returned to service in May 2004, and operated regular "Skunk Train" service to Northspur Wednesday through Saturday, May through October.
 No. 45 began to show its age, and, as a result, the Sierra Railroad discontinued the Super Skunk service to Willits.
-No. 45 occasionally travels to Willits for special events, although a diesel helper is required for additional power and dynamic braking.
-In fact, there are currently no trains that traverse the entire route; passengers must transfer at Northspur.
+No. 45 occasionally traveled to Willits for special events, although a diesel helper was required for additional power and dynamic braking.
+In 2015, the locomotive was removed from service once again for a mandated rebuild, and as of 2024, overhaul work is still in progress.